Catholic church ectopic pregnancy

 Salpingectomy is the surgical removal of one (unilateral) or both ( bilateral ) fallopian tubes.
 Fallopian tubes allow eggs to travel from the ovaries to the uterus.
 A partial salpingectomy is when you have only part of a fallopian tube removed.

-You might be interested: What does baptism mean in the catholic church
+You might be interested: Prayer for caregivers catholic

 What does ectopic pain feel like?